Last year in the UK over 60,000 cancer patients enrolled on clinical trials aimed at improving cancer treatments and making them available to all.

 Very rarely, several members of the same family have a pituitary gland tumour.
 We know from research that there can be a gene that is abnormal in some of these families.
 Researchers want to study this and other genes to understand more about how these tumours develop.

 In this study, they will take blood samples from people who have a pituitary gland tumour, and from other family members.

 The aim of the study is to identify genes that play a part in the development of pituitary gland tumours.

 Please note - you won’t get any direct benefit from taking part in this study, nor will it affect any treatment you have.
 But may it help people in the future.

 You can enter this trial if you have been diagnosed with a pituitary gland tumour and a member of your family also has (or has had) a pituitary gland tumour.
 If you are diagnosed before the age of 20, you may be asked to join the trial even if you don't have a relative who has had one of these tumours.

-The trial team will take a blood sample from everybody taking part in the study.
+The trial team will take a blood sample or a saliva sample from everybody taking part in the study.
 They will use this to study your genes.

 If you have surgery to remove a pituitary gland tumour, the researchers will also look at a sample of the tumour.

-Taking part in this study does not involve any extra hospital visits, apart from having the blood test.
+Taking part in this study does not involve any extra hospital visits, apart from having the blood or saliva test.

 You may have some discomfort or bruising in the area where the blood sample is taken.
 There are no other side effects associated with taking part in this study.